We have a number of image collections suitable for researchers who want to use large-scale image analysis for their research.

 What is available in our Reading Rooms?

-Should you wish to view the original materials from which these images derive, visit any one of the British Library’s 11 Reading Rooms at St Pancras where the Reference Service will be happy to help you.
+Should you wish to view the original materials from which these images derive, visit any one of the British Library’s 11 Reading Rooms at St Pancras where the Reference Enquiry Team will be happy to help you.

 Please contact the Digital Research Team at email@example.com to discuss your dataset needs in depth and request samples.